yufeizhao/yufeizhao.github.io/a34/index.md

 _Submitting homework:_

-* Homework must be submitted on Canvas before the beginning of the class meeting.
+* Homework must be submitted on Gradescope (accessible from Canvas) before the beginning of the class meeting.
 * Submission may be carefully handwritten or typed (illegible submissions are unacceptable).
 * Begin each solution on a new page.
 * Homework will be graded similarly to the Putnam competition.